-A car breakdown is a driver’s worst nightmare... you’ve got places to be and things to do, so the last thing you want to happen is to be stood at the side of the road waiting for assistance.
+A car breakdown is a driver’s worst nightmare...you’ve got places to be and things to do, so the last thing you want to happen is to be stood at the side of the road waiting for breakdown assistance.

-Given that there are around 800,000 motorists experiencing a vehicle breakdown every year, it’s quite possible that it could happen to you.
+Given that thousands of motorists experience a vehicle breakdown every year, it’s quite possible that it could happen to you.

 Let’s take a look at some common vehicle faults and how to avoid, or at least reduce, your chances of breaking down: